Use this self-service deployment guide as assistance through the deployment and migration process with Dialpad.

 Conduct User Training

-Port Completion and Go Live
+Port Completion & Go Live

-- Communicate to your team the Go Live and any particular instructions you’d like them to have
+- Communicate to your team the go-live and any particular instructions you’d like them to have

-- Test your Call Routing in advance
+- Test your call routing

 - Put recorded voicemails and greeting in place